Frequently Asked Questions About Orientation for First-Year Students

 5. Is attendance at Summer Orientation required?

-Yes.
-All first-year students must attend a Summer Orientation.
-It is recommended that students attend as early in the summer as possible.
-It is important to note that students who participate in the full orientation and meet other criteria (see question #9) may be eligible for a $200 scholarship.
+Yes for First-Year Students!
+We offer a $200 scholarship for those who fulfill all aspects of orientation.
 (All scholarships are awarded according to the LSU packaging guidelines and U.S. Dept. of Education, Title IV regulations, which may result in adjustments to your original financial aid offer).

 6. How long is Summer Orientation?